Project-Vyre/Finality-Genesis/kubejs/README.md

 | [Hide and Seek/Ho-ong-i feat.
 SeeU [Music Box]](https://www.youtube.com/watch?v=ZCTo2b-KUP8) | hide_and_seek_r3_music_box.ogg |

 ## Mod Assets

 Pixel art and models from mods.

 ### Create

-All original artwork belongs to the Create team and I claim no ownership of it.
+All original artwork from the Create team such as Brass Casing and the Precision Mechanism belongs to the Create team and I claim no ownership of it.

+### ExtendedCrafting

+Original singularity textures were made by BlakeBr0.